Dominus-Draconis/Gregor/README.md

 # Gregor
 This is code for our robot Gregor.
-Gregor is a nice robot.
-Gregor is also very mean to us and doesn't like working.
-All important robot functions are in src.
+All important robot functions are in the src folder.
+This uses the okapi library for chassis control and autonomous movements.